vijeth8/lda2vec-featurizer/README.md

 # lda2vec-featurizer

-### Used Chris Moody's Lda2vec algorithm, in attempt to infer topic distribution of test documents that contain words that are out of the training vocabulary.
+### Uses Chris Moody's Lda2vec algorithm, in attempt to infer topic distribution of test documents that contain words that are out of the training vocabulary.

 ![alt tag](images/l2v-1.jpg)